AdobeDocs/commerce-admin.en/help/getting-started/websites-stores-views.md

 ## Scope settings

-If your Adobe Commerce or Magento Open Source installation has a hierarchy of websites, stores, or views, you can set the context, or “scope” of a configuration setting to apply to a specific part of the installation.
+If your Adobe Commerce or Magento Open Source installation has a hierarchy of websites, stores, or views, you can set the context, or "scope" of a configuration setting.
 The context of many database entities can also be assigned a specific scope to determine how it is used in the store hierarchy.
-To learn more, see [Product Scope](https://docs.magento.com/user-guide/catalog/product-scope.html) and [Price Scope](https://docs.magento.com/user-guide/catalog/catalog-price-scope.html).
+To learn more, see [Product Scope](../catalog/introduction.md#product-scope) and [Price Scope](../catalog/catalog-price-scope.md).

 Some configuration settings such as postal code, have a global scope because the same value is used throughout the system.
 The [website](https://docs.magento.com/user-guide/stores/stores-all-create-website.html) scope applies to any stores below that level in the hierarchy, including all stores and their views.
 Any item with the scope of [store view](https://docs.magento.com/user-guide/stores/stores-all-create-view.html) can be set differently for each store view, which is typically used to support multiple languages.
 To override the default values of configuration settings, see [Changing Scope](https://docs.magento.com/user-guide/configuration/scope-change.html).